ghassenjridi8/aws-devops-java-app/README.md

 - **GitHub**: All my web app code is stored and versioned in this GitHub repository.
 - **AWS CodeArtifact**: CodeArtifact stores my artifacts and dependencies, which helps with high availability and speeds up my project’s build process.
 - **AWS CodeBuild**: Once it’s rolled out, CodeBuild will take over my build process.
 It will compile the source code, run tests, and produce ready-to-deploy software packages automatically.
+- **AWS CodeDeploy**: AWS CodeDeploy automates the deployment of my Java application to an Amazon EC2 instance.
+- **AWS CodePipeline**: AWS CodePipeline orchestrates my entire CI/CD workflow.
+It connects all stages of the software release process: source, build, and deployment into an automated pipeline.
+Whenever I push new code to GitHub, CodePipeline detects the change, triggers CodeBuild, and then hands the output to CodeDeploy for release.

 <br>